nsaunders/purescript-tecton/CONTRIBUTING.md

 * the code you wrote;
 * the expected output;
 * the compiler error or incorrect output you encountered; and
-* if possible, a link to the relevant W3C specification, which can find [here](https://www.w3.org/TR/css-2021/) or via Google search.
+* if possible, a link to the relevant W3C specification, which can be found [here](https://www.w3.org/TR/css-2021/) or via Google search.

 > ⚠️ **NOTE**: This document is a work in progress.
 Please check back soon for more information.